intel/webapps-slider-puzzle/HACKING.md

     This is because we ran some performance tests which indicated that a single minified JS file loads faster in Tizen than multiple minified JS files, where the resources are already on the filesystem.
-In the case for Tizen web apps and Chrome extensions, all the resources are locally available.
+In the case of Tizen web apps and Chrome extensions, all the resources are locally available, and loading is fast.

     It is possible to run the application without concatenation or minification, but the performance will suffer, especially on